Our many performers are listed alphabetically by surname. Click on the links below to jump to a letter.

 Susan Monteregge

-Susan Monteregge holds a BA hons in Drama from Natal University, South Africa.
-From 1993 to 2008 she worked as a professional actor, director, scriptwriter and story liner in theatre and TV before moving to the UK.
+Susan Monteregge is originally from South Africa and worked as a professional actor, director, scriptwriter and story liner in theatre and TV before moving to the UK .

-She has played lead roles such as Laura Wingfield in The Glass Menagerie; Steel Magnolias (M’Lynn); People are Living There (Milly) Sister Mary Ignatius Explains it all for you (Sister Mary Ignatius) and a one-woman show, Intercourses.
-She featured in films I Dreamed of Africa; The Millennium Menace and television dramas like Justice For All and SA national TV soap Generations.
+She has played lead roles such as Laura Wingfield in The Glass Menagerie and featured in films I Dreamed of Africam, The Millennium Menace and TV dramas like Justice For All and SA national TV soap Generations.

-Susan worked as storyliner and assistant director on television shows Coca-Cola Popstars and Sho’t Left and wrote and directed stage productions The Loser; Defending the Planet; Chronicles of a Car Guard; Aaron McIlroy @ Work and wrote The Seven Deadly Sins.
+Susan worked as storyliner and AD on television shows Coca-Cola Popstars and Sho’t Left and wrote and directed The Loser, Defending the Planet, Chronicles of a Car Guard, Aaron McIlroy @ Work and wrote The Seven Deadly Sins for stage.

 Tryphena Mulford